juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 In my opinion
 C) is the "standard" way to do a clean install.
 Windows RTM core Bing will detect Activation keys stored in the Bios / UEFI and Activate Automatically when connected to internet.
-No need to type keys, like standard verson. but DVD image is Old, and requires long hours of Updates, Windows8.1 has been improved a lot over the years, for examplre:
+No need to type keys, like standard version. but DVD image is Old, and requires long hours of Updates, Windows8.1 has been improved a lot over the years, for examplre: